nautobot/nautobot-app-golden-config/docs/user/app_faq.md

 ## _It seems that Golden Config has caused an issue with migrations_

-With the original Git Data Source implementation, passwords were stored in the database, encrypted with you `SECRET_KEY`.
-If you change your secret key, often the first migration to cause an issue will be Golden Config, as shown here:
+With the original Git Data Source implementation, passwords were stored in the database, encrypted with your `SECRET_KEY`.
+If you change your secret key, often the first migration that may cause an issue will be Golden Config, as shown here:

 ```bash
   Applying ipam.0006_ipaddress_nat_outside_list...
 OK